MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 There, they see it as the inevitable destination of a life spent training in the martial arts.

-Shimizu—who is most often referred to only as "Momo" in Japan—first started training at the age of three, telling Bleacher Report that she simply wanted to follow along with her older brother, Res, when he began karate lessons.
+Shimizu—who is most often referred to only as "Momo" in Japan—first started training at the age of three.
+She told Bleacher Report that she simply wanted to follow along with her older brother, Res, when he began karate lessons.

 She quickly fell in love and has been training three hours a day, six days a week since kindergarten.
 While she'll be making her amateur MMA debut, she's had over 100 matches in Brazilian jiu-jitsu, kickboxing and karate combined, she estimates.